lightlace/cpp-docs.de-de/docs/standard-library/char-traits-struct.md

 ### <a name="parameters"></a>Parameter

-`str` Die C-Zeichenfolge, deren Länge gemessen werden.
+*Str* der C-Zeichenfolge, deren Länge gemessen wird.

 ### <a name="return-value"></a>Rückgabewert